Pulsifi/pulsifi-api/beta/README.md

 -   If you are the 3rd party ATS platform who did not have access to Pulsifi app, please request from Pulsifi account manager who manage the integration project.

+-  If you want to start with Staging API Environment, please request from Pulsifi account manager who manage the integration project.

 -  If you are partner, please use publish job endpoint to obtain a job id